 When your delinquency is reported to the credit bureaus

 For many, staving off the reporting of delinquencies is impossible.
-The hole that has been dug is just too deep to dig out of.
+They just can’t dig out of the hole they are in.

 In these cases, being proactive remains key in making sure that the delinquencies don’t haunt you for the rest of your life.

-You may not even be aware that your credit report has negative information on it until you apply for a credit card, a mortgage, a car loan, or even a job, and you’re rejected.
-Typically, when you are rejected, the business rejecting you will send you a letter informing you about ways you can get a copy of your credit report for free.
+You may not even be aware that your credit report has negative information on it until you apply for a credit card, a mortgage, a car loan, or even a job, and the company rejects you.
+Typically, when the company rejects you, the business rejecting you will send you a letter informing you about ways you can get a copy of your credit report for free.

 Spring into action by getting a copy of your credit report that is on file at the major credit bureaus.
 They are Equifax, Experian and TransUnion.

-The Federal Trade Commission (FTC) notes you are entitled to receive your credit report for free every 12 months from the three credit bureaus.
+The Federal Trade Commission (FTC) notes you are able to receive your credit report for free every 12 months from the three credit bureaus.

 Now to the nitty, gritty